fluent/fluent-plugin-opensearch/README.md

 |:----------------------------:|:-----------:|:------:|
 | >= 1.0.0                     | >= v1.x  | >= 2.4 |

+NOTE: Since fluent-plugin-opensearch 1.1.0, it requires faraday 2.0 or later.

 NOTE: This documentation is for fluent-plugin-opensearch 1.x or later.

 ## Installation